INSPIRE-MIF/gp-data-service-linking-simplification/proposals/Part-B-team/Consolidated-proposal-Part-B.md

 If in this optional attribute the date value is not present, the Metadata Date is mapped to the Temporal reference1 of the dataset metadata:

-1. If a date of type 'publication' is present, take this value as Metadata Date; or
+1. If a date of type `publication` is present, take this value as Metadata Date; or
-2. If a date of type 'revision' is present, take this value as Metadata Date;
+2. If a date of type `revision` is present, take this value as Metadata Date;
-3. Otherwise, take the date of type 'creation' as value of the Metadata Date.
+3. Otherwise, take the date of type `creation` as value of the Metadata Date.

 This means that the last update of the service metadata is assumed the same as the publication or revision or creation date of the data set.